geosp/jupyter-tensorflow-gpu/README.md

 # jupyter-tensorflow-gpu

-A Jupyter notebook lab environment with tensorflow and GPU support.
+A Jupyter Lab environment with tensorflow and GPU support.

 ## Using the container.